arabomeivan/PharmacyInventory/Workflow.md

 # Index Page Workflow
 In this HTML file, the user can perform 4 functionalities: add, delete, display, and modify.
+The system also checks for validation generates and assigns a random id for the drug being added to storage

 # Dispatch Page Workflow
-Here, the user inputs the drug Id needed for dispatch.
-Meanwhile, in another component, the cart increments specifying the number of drugs to be dispatched, and after the button is clicked, those drugs are removed from the storage.
+Here, the user inputs the drug Id needed for dispatch and reduces the stock in the storage based on the stock left if stock is = 0 then drug can't be dispatched

-To display the drugs available after dispatch, on this page the list of drugs available will be returned alongside the total left.